PPPLDeepLearning/plasma-python/docs/TraverseTutorial.md

 When queueing jobs on Traverse or running slurm managed scripts, *DO NOT* load your anaconda environment before doing so.
 This will cause a module loading issue.
 It is *highly* suggested that you build `plasma-python` in one terminal witht the anaconda environment loaded and run it in another without the anaconda environment loaded to avoid this issue

 ### Commond build issue: creating anaconda environment fails
-On Traverse, pytoch has been observed to not install correctly.
-Quick fix is to not intall it by commenting out the line 17 in `envs/requirements-traverse.yaml`
+On Traverse, pytorch has been observed to not install correctly.
+By default it is commented out, but if that's not the case the quick fix is to not intall it by commenting out the line 17 in `envs/requirements-traverse.yaml`

 ```
   7 dependencies: